Political risk analyst

 - regional or country studies.

-A related Masters degree is a distinct advantage and a requirement for some roles.
-An undergraduate degree on its own could be sufficient for an entry-level position or training programme, but it's like you would need evidence of quantitative and qualitative research experience or additional training.
+A related Masters degree (such as international relations, security studies or conflict/risk analysis) is a distinct advantage, and a requirement for some roles.
+An undergraduate degree may be sufficient for entry-level roles or graduate training programmes, but you'll usually also need evidence of quantitative and qualitative research experience or additional training.

-A PhD can be useful for some roles, especially if your research relates directly to the area of work.
+A PhD can be useful for specialist or academic-related roles, particularly if your research is closely aligned to the work.
 However, it's not normally a requirement.

-Think about the area of political risk analysis that you'd like to work within and consider which level of qualifications and subject would be most suitable.
-You can check to see what employers are asking for.
+Think carefully about the area of political risk analysis you'd like to work in, and check job adverts to see which qualifications employers expect.

 Skills

-- critical thinking skills - to analyse evidence and draw reliable conclusions to inform decision making
+- critical thinking and analytical ability to assess evidence and draw reliable conclusions

-- good interpersonal skills - for building relationships with clients and developing effective professional networks
+- interpersonal and networking skills to build relationships with clients and professional contacts

-- global and cultural awareness - to understand issues and build relationships in different local, national and international contexts
+- commercial, global and cultural awareness to understand business needs and work effectively across different regions and contexts.

 Work experience

-Political risk analysis is a competitive field to get into, so relevant work experience is essential.
+Political risk analysis is a competitive field to get into, so gaining relevant work experience is essential.

-Identify the companies and organisations you'd like to work for and check their websites for advertised internship or summer placement opportunities.
-Competition for these can be high so apply early, be resilient and keep an open mind about alternative opportunities.
+Identify the companies and organisations you'd like to work for and check their websites for internship or summer placement opportunities.
+Competition is strong, so apply early, be resilient and keep an open mind about alternative routes.
+You can also approach organisations directly to show your enthusiasm for their work and the skills you can offer.

-- undertaking research, data analytics and report writing
+- conducting research, data analysis and report writing

-- gaining experience in a commercial environment and learning how a business operates
+- gaining experience in a commercial environment and learning how businesses operate

-- time spent working in the sector or region you want to specialise in.
-For example, working within an energy or oil company or working/volunteering in a particular country.
+- time spent working in the sector or region you want to specialise in - for example, working for an energy or oil company or volunteering in a particular country

 Find out more about the different kinds of work experience and internships that are available